awezmehtab/awezmehtab.github.io/_pages/about.md

 Hi, I'm Awez, a computer science B.Tech student at IIT Bombay.
 I've to get more stuff to add here :)

 Currently, I'm interested in Mathematics & Computer Science.
 I enjoy physics too.
 Apart from academics, I've done standup comedy at insti.
+To mention a few things I've done or I'm doing now, I'm currently doing Summer of Science project, in the topic of Quantum Computing & Information.
+You can find my work [here](https://github.com/awezmehtab/sos).